Types of domestic and family violence

 Many women state that the emotional and psychological abuse can be actually worse than the physical.
-The emotional abuse is part of the cycle of domestic violence used to undermine your self confidence so the perpetrator can control you, the family and the environment in which you live.
+The emotional abuse is part of the cycle of domestic violence used to undermine your self-confidence so the perpetrator can control you, the family and the environment in which you live.

-The perpetrator of domestic violence controls what she does, who she sees and who she talks to.
+The perpetrator of domestic violence controls what his partner does, who she sees and who she talks to.
 He may also control what she reads and where she goes, limiting her outside involvement and using jealousy to justify his actions.
 He may also undermine her beliefs about other people as he does not want them to influence her and see the real picture of what he is doing.

 The perpetrator may assume control over the couple's finances.
-Financial abuse may entail forbidding a woman from working or insisting that she hand over her entire wages, instead giving her a tiny allowance from which she has to buy groceries, pay costs associated with the household, children and school.
+Financial abuse may entail forbidding a woman from working or insisting that she hand over her entire wages, instead giving her a tiny allowance from which she must buy groceries, pay costs associated with the household, children and school.
 He may also force her to take sole responsibility for debt, he or she has accumulated.

-Common threats may include "If you leave, you will get nothing, you wont be able to support yourself or the children".
+Common threats may include "If you leave, you will get nothing, you won't be able to support yourself or the children".
 The woman may also fear leaving as she has no income and is not aware of the government assistance entitled to her in domestic violence situations.

 Some perpetrators of domestic violence harass their partners with constant telephone calls or threatening letters/emails.
 Some stalk their partners, following them wherever they go.

 Such behaviour can occur both during a relationship or once it has ended and can sometimes include the children.